doc4d/docs/docs/Develop/structure-indexes.md

 title: Creating and modifying indexes
 ---

-You can associate indexes fields that you frequently use for searching and sorting.
-For example, you might index Last Name, Company name, or Product name if you plan to search for specific records or sort the records by these fields.
+You can associate indexes with fields that you frequently use for searching and sorting.
+For example, you might index LastName, CompanyName, or ProductName if you plan to search or sort entities using these attributes.
 You also use this property for fields that establish relations between tables.
-For more information about this, refer to *Creating and modifying relations*.

 When an index is associated with a field, 4D creates an internal index table for the field.
 This table allows 4D to perform rapid searches and sorts on the field.
 When searching or sorting on an unindexed field, 4D moves through data sequentially, examining each record in order.
 Indexing allows 4D to search and sort without going through every record.

-You can index fields of the Alpha, Text, Date, Time, Boolean, Integer, Long integer, Integer 64 bits, Real, Float, Picture and Object type.
+You can index fields of the Alpha, Text, Date, Time, Boolean, Integer, Long integer, Integer 64 bits, Real, Picture and Object type.
 As you add and delete records, 4D automatically updates its index table.
 If you create an index for a field that already exists, 4D automatically indexes the existing data.
 You can specify as many indexed fields as you want.
-Indexes are also rebuilt during specific operations such as conversion of earlier databases or data compacting.
+Indexes are also rebuilt during specific operations such as conversion of earlier databases or [data compacting](../MSC/compact.md).

 Each index table can contain up to: